Chicharrones de Harina

 Instructions

-• Once you think the oil is ready, test a pinwheel to see if it starts to puff up within a few seconds.
+• When the oil is ready, test a pinwheel to see if it starts to puff up within a few seconds.
 If it does, cook the chicharrones de harina in batches for 45-60 seconds, stirring frequently.

 • Serve your pinwheels with a sprinkle of chile-lime seasoning, lime juice, hot sauce, or chamoy.
 Happy eating!